-The life sciences industry is highly competitive, and we face significant competition from many medical device companies that are researching and marketing products designed to address minimally invasive and robotic assisted surgery.
+The life sciences industry is highly competitive, and we face significant competition from many medical device companies that are researching and marketing products designed to address minimally invasive and robotic surgery as well as the intraperitoneal abnormalities we are endeavoring to address.
 We are currently developing and commercializing medical devices that will compete with other medical devices that currently exist or are being developed.
 Products we may develop in the future are also likely to face competition from other medical devices and therapies.
 Many of our competitors have significantly greater financial, manufacturing, marketing and product development resources than we do.
 Large medical device companies, in particular, have extensive experience in clinical testing and in obtaining regulatory clearances or approvals for medical devices.
 These companies also have significantly greater research and marketing capabilities than we do.
-Some of the medical device companies we expect to compete with include Applied Medical, Covidien, Intuitive Surgical, Johnson & Johnson, Olympus, Stryker, USGI Medical, Endo Gastric Solutions, Inc., ValenTx, Inc., GI Dynamics, Inc., Medigus, Ltd., and a number of minimally invasive surgical device, robotic surgical device manufacturers and providers of products and therapies that are designed to reduce the need for or attractiveness of surgical intervention.
-In addition, many other universities and private and public research institutions are or may become active in research involving surgical devices for minimally invasive and robotic assisted surgery.
+As indicated, there are also other methods to perform minimally invasive or robotic surgery and other methods to treat obesity, such as diet, exercise and medicine.
+Other competitors have developed products and therapies, such as medical implants that occupy volume in the stomach to promote the feeling of satiety (Helioscopie) or gastric sleeves to reduce food intake.
+Some of the medical device companies we expect to compete with include Applied Medical, Covidien, Intuitive Surgical, Johnson & Johnson, Olympus, Stryker, USGI Medical, Endo Gastric Solutions, Inc., ValenTx, Inc., GI Dynamics, Inc., Medigus, Ltd., Cook Medical Supply, Inc., C.R.
+Bard, Inc., ConMed Corporation, U.S. Endoscopy and a number of minimally invasive surgical device, robotic surgical device, and bite block manufacturers and providers of products and therapies that are designed to reduce the need or attractiveness of surgical intervention.
+In addition, many other universities and private and public research institutions are or may become active in research involving surgical devices for gastro